MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/plan/planning-a-management-group-design.md

 - Monitoring of a larger number of manage objects than is possible with a single management group.
 - Isolation of monitoring activity according to logical business units, such as “Marketing,” or physical locations, such as Rome.

 When you connect management groups, you are not deploying any new servers; rather, you are allowing the local management group to have access to the alerts and discovery information that is in a connected management group.
 In this way, you can view and interact with all the alerts and other monitoring data from multiple management groups in a single Operations console.
 In addition, you can run tasks on the monitored computers of the connected management groups.
+To learn how to connect management groups, see [Connecting management groups in Operations Manager](../manage/connecting-management-groups-in-operations-manager.md).

 ### Installed languages